-Regards,
+Regards.
 Carm Marcello

-President and CEO,

-Hydro One Inc.
+President and CEO, Hydro One Inc.

-Topic # Recommendation Response н Hydro One Inc. should ensure that it considers the impact on customers as its first priority throughout all project planning phases and develops appropriate mitigation strategies and contingency plans.
+Topic # Recommendation Response 1 Hydro One Inc. should ensure that it considers the impact on customers of as its first priority throughout all project planning phases and develops appropriate mitigation strategies and contingency plans.
 Hydro One has modified its project delivery methodology to ensure we have a more customer centric focus.
 In addition, the new Vice President, Customer Service founded the Customer Governance Committee in the Q3 of 2014 Committee to include leadership from all divisions in ensuring that customer impact of all actions and projects is considered at all stages and mitigation strategies are in place.
 2 Hydro One Inc. should ensure that it keeps track of the cumulative total of customers affected by various system issues and provides dear, accurate and constant descriptions of the various problem categories.
 Whenever undertaking potentially customer-disruptive initiatives, Hydro One will keep track of the total number of customers affected by system issues and the nature of the disruptions.
-Considering ω Hydro One Inc. should adopt a proactive, transparent, open and accountable approach to communications with stakeholders and oversight a and regulatory bodies.
+Considering Customers ω Hydro One Inc. should adopt a proactive, transparent, open and accountable approach to communications with stakeholders and oversight and regulatory bodies.
 Since early 2014, Hydro One has increased the transparency and openness of interactions with stakeholders and regulators.
-For example, throughout the customer recovery project, Ontario Energy Board (OEB) and Hydro One staff met biweekly, to provide a close perspective and a real-time view on the issues and gave OEB staff the ability to build understanding and ask informed questions.
-The regulatory bodies.
-Since early 2014, Hydro One has increased the transparency and openness of interactions with stakeholders and regulators.
-For example, throughout the customer recovery project, Ontario Energy Board (OEB) and Hydro One staff met biweekly, to provide a close perspective and a real-time view on the issues and gave OEB staff the ability to build understanding and ask informed questions.
+For example, throughout the customer recovery project, Ontario Energy Board (OEB) and Hydro One staff met biweekly, to provide a close perspective and regulatory bodies.
+On the issues and gave OEB staff the ability to build understanding and regulatory bodies.
+Since early 2014, Hydro One has increased the transparency and oversight and a real-time view on the issues and gave OEB staff the ability to build understanding and ask informed questions.
 The regulator was also invited to and took part in multiple teletownhalls with customers throughout 2014, helping them gauge the perspective of Hydro One customers.
 4 Hydro One Inc. should ensure that any provider of outsourced services communicates with stakeholders and oversight and regulatory bodies in a transparent, open, and accountable manner.
 Hydro One works closely with our outsourced service provider to ensure that there is clear, transparent, open, accountable communication between our organizations.
-As the license holder, Hydro One Inc. is accountable for regulatory compliance, we will continue to communicate directly with regulators on matters of performance of our outsourced services. ъ Hydro One Inc. should monitor call centre communications to ensure that they reflect transparency, openness and accountability expected of a provider of public services.
+As the license holder, Hydro One Inc. is accountable for regulatory compliance, we will continue to communicate directly with regulators on matters of performance of our outsourced services. б Hydro One Inc. should monitor call centre communications to ensure that they reflect transparency, openness and accountability expected of a provider of public services.
 Hydro One monitors call centre communications on a continuous basis and is committed to being open and transparent with customers in every interaction.
 In August of 2014, Hydro One Inc. implemented 100% voice recording for all calls to the centre, allowing for monitoring of all call centre communications for conformance to performance standards.